 But this ‘rock in the middle of the ocean’ is also seen as an expensive destination to travel to; not to mention it’s at least 5 hours’ flight away from the nearest land mass.

 But what if I could tell you that Hawaii doesn’t always have to be a costly vacation?
-After moving to Hawaii from New Zealand in 2014 (and a small stint in 2012), here are my tips for traveling the islands on a budget.
+After moving to Hawaii from New Zealand in 2014 (and a small stint in 2012), here are my tips for visiting Hawaii on a budget.
+P.s.
+Don’t forget to check out the Shop part of my website for a free $25 from Booking.com!

 - Stay away from the main tourist cities